The Tony Kornheiser Show: WTWP/WWWT and XM Sports Nation (2007 and 2008)

-Several frequent guests on the show had been limited by their affiliation with ESPN; Kornheiser had stated on-air (most recently on March 13, 2007) that ESPN management enacted a policy that prevents ESPN employees and commentators—the majority of whose work appears on ESPN—from appearing as guests on stations that compete with ESPN Radio affiliates.
+Several frequent guests were unable to appear on the show because of their affiliation with ESPN.
+Kornheiser stated on air that ESPN policy barred employees and commentators from appearing on stations competing with ESPN Radio affiliates.

 Kornheiser vowed to return to WTWP in 2008 and "do the radio seriously".
 As a tradition when quitting the show from ESPN Radio and WTEM, the last show before hiatus ended by playing "Famous Last Words" by Billy Joel.
 With the demise of Washington Post Radio on WTWP, and the Post affiliation being the key reason Kornheiser joined the station, it was initially unclear whether or not the show would return.

 The Tony Kornheiser Show went off the air on June 27, 2008, as Kornheiser prepared for Monday Night Football.
 However, on August 11, 2008, because of the format change, WWWT was canceled and Bonneville stated it would no longer air The Tony Kornheiser Show.